June 29, 2014

 Dinner at La Fiesta: A Taste of Filipino

-Philippines is known for Fiesta, we do celebrate Fiesta in different provinces and cities.
-There are provinces who are really famous in their festivals like Cebu, Quezon, Bacolod and many more.
-Filipinos love Fiesta and even I’m not a Catholic I love fiesta because Fiesta = Tons of food.
-I always look forward attending Fiesta because I could taste a lot of dishes for free.
+The Philippines is known for Fiesta; we celebrate Fiesta in different provinces and cities.
+There are provinces that are really famous for their festival, such as Cebu, Quezon, Bacolod, and many more.
+Filipinos love Fiesta, and even I, who am not a Catholic I love Fiesta because Fiesta = Tons of food.
+I always look forward to attending Fiesta because I can taste a lot of dishes for free.
 Oh yes, an eat all you can event.

 Update 2018: Lunch at La Fiesta

-Who doesn’t love eat all you can or buffet?
-I personally love buffet, it is something I look forward every time we have hotel staycation.
+Who doesn’t love eating all you can eat or buffet?
+I personally love buffet, it is something I look forward to every time we have a hotel staycation.
 Buffet restaurant is also my choice if we have a celebration and get together.
 You can see here and here the hotel and restaurant buffet that we have tried.

 Buffet = No Leftover and No Diet

-Do you know that there’s new buffet restaurant in SM by the Bay Mall of Asia?
-La Fiesta Restaurant is the "Largest Filipino Buffet" with over 200 dishes and as of this writing, they are now open on its second week.
-From its name, expect that they serve Filipino dishes originated from different Fiestas all over the country.
+Do you know that there’s a new buffet restaurant in SM by the Bay Mall of Asia?
+La Fiesta Restaurant is the "Largest Filipino Buffet" with over 200 dishes, and as of this writing, they are now open for their second week.
+From its name, expect that they serve Filipino dishes originating from different Fiestas all over the country.

-Yesterday, we drove all the way to Mall of Asia.
+Yesterday, we drove all the way to the Mall of Asia.
 You won’t get lost because the La Fiesta restaurant is just beside the MOA Eye.
-We were there past 5PM and I asked the staff if my son is still free or not, we went inside the restaurant to check my son’s height and I was glad because he is still free.
-The children rate is based on height.
+We were there past 5PM and I asked the staff if my son was still free or not.
+We went inside the restaurant to check my son’s height, and I was glad because he is still free.
+The children's rate is based on height.

-At 5:30 they opened the restaurant and started calling the name on the reservation list.
-The place is huge measures 1200sqm with 150 tables and 500 seats so they can really accommodate a good number of guests.
+At 5:30, they opened the restaurant and started calling the names on the reservation list.
+The place is huge, measuring 1200sqm with 150 tables and 500 seats, so they can really accommodate a good number of guests.

 Let the photos do the talking.